 In addition to your layers, there are many other accessories that you should consider wearing when cross country skiing.

-Also, consider bringing a nice and light backpack if you’re able to.
+Also, consider bringing a nice light backpack if you’re able to.
 It can hold important items, hold your water and even store your extra layers if you decide to take them off.

 Overall, your cross country ski accessories will vary depending on how long your journey is and the climate.

-In conclusion, we hope that this guide has been able to help you learn the best things to wear when going cross country skiing.
+I hope that this guide has been able to help you learn the best things to wear when going cross country skiing.